jo/couchdb-push/README.md

 ```

 * `db` - URL to a CouchDB database.
 Auth URLs are OK.
 See [nanos configuration](https://github.com/dscape/nano#configuration), as this argument is directly passed to nano.
 As of v1.5.0 a nano object is supported, too.
-* `source` -  Can be a  Couchapp Directory Tree, JSON file or CommonJS/Node module.
+* `source` - Can be an object, a Couchapp Directory Tree, JSON file or CommonJS/Node module.
 Please see [couchdb-compile](https://github.com/jo/couchdb-compile) for in depth information about source handling.
 * `options.index` - When set to `true`, folders are searched for `index.js`, which, if present, is treated as CommonJS module.
 Default is `false`.
 * `options.multipart` - if set to `true`, attachments are saved via [multipart api](http://docs.couchdb.org/en/latest/api/document/common.html#creating-multiple-attachments).
 * `options.watch` - if set to `true`, watch `source` and push on file changes.